-Chicken Fried Rice is the most amazing stir-fried rice with loads of colorful vegetables, chicken, and egg.
-What I love most about fried rice is it gets ready in less than 30 minutes.
-And probably one of the best ways to use leftover rice and vegetables in the fridge.
+Chicken Fried Rice is packed with colorful vegetables, chicken, and eggs.
+I love fried rice most because it is the best way to use leftover rice and vegetables.
 Be sure to watch the video!

 Fried Rice is the ultimate definition of comfort food.

 It has – rice, protein, vegetables, and eggs.
 One of the best meal-prep recipes, so easy to cook, and a perfect comfort meal in a bowl.

 Whether you are a novice cook with limited resources or a busy homemaker with hungry goblins hanging around, you need a stir-fry pan (wok), leftover cooked rice, and chicken.